princ1211/Quiz_App_flutter/README.md

-# bosschallenge
+# Quiz_App

-A new Flutter application.
+A new flutter app that gives random question along with showing the scorecard.

 ## Getting Started